sleephacker/FlippoIO/manual/Commands.md

 ```

 Note that there are no checks in place to prevent an infinite loop of file inclusion, so have fun!

+## `exit`
+Waits for all scheduled matches to complete and exits FlippoIO without asking to press ENTER.